will-save/will-save-the-transcriber/episodes/threefold_conspiracy_book_1/episode_1_arrays_start_at_zero.md

 ## Jon Swan (GM)

-**[00:46:11 - 00:46:15]** The sergeant grabs Dr. Okatus' arm, salt in hand.
+**[00:46:11 - 00:46:15]** The sergeant grabs Dr. Okkatus' arm, salt in hand.

 **[00:46:15 - 00:46:19]** Suddenly, Kontu grabs the sergeant's face with his tentacles.

-**[00:46:19 - 00:46:34]** Jarring the sarge, Dr. Okatus calmly grabs a syringe hidden beneath a flap of skin near his shoulders, his oily, semi-luminous skin glowing with intensity and vibrating vigorously.
+**[00:46:19 - 00:46:34]** Jarring the sarge, Dr. Okkatus calmly grabs a syringe hidden beneath a flap of skin near his shoulders, his oily, semi-luminous skin glowing with intensity and vibrating vigorously.

 **[00:46:34 - 00:46:40]** He forces the sergeant's face closer to him, positioning his gaze upwards to the ceiling.